Personal Finance

 Other ways to save for retirement

 When calculating retirement income, don’t forget to include Social Security benefits and any pensions for which you qualify.
 Then consider other avenues in addition to your workplace 401(k) that can increase your retirement portfolio amount.
-You can also set strategies and get help with retirement planning with an online tool such as Empower.

 Individual retirement account (IRA).
 There are two main types of IRAs—traditional and Roth.
 Both offer tax advantages.
-Best of all, the IRA contribution limits ($6,500/$7,500 for those over age 50) are in addition to those of a 401(k).
+Best of all, the 2024 and 2025 IRA contribution limits ($7,000/$8,000 for those age 50 and over) are in addition to those of a 401(k).

 Taxable investment account.
 It’s always possible to invest post-tax funds after you’ve exhausted your tax-advantaged savings options.
-This can include a brokerage account, which offers no tax advantages or tax-free growth but does open up many more investing opportunities than most 401(k) and IRA plans.
+This can include a brokerage account, which offers no tax advantages or tax-free growth, but does open up many more investing opportunities than most 401(k) and IRA plans.

 Real estate.
 Opportunities range from real estate investment trusts (REITS) to rental housing.
 Real estate can provide steady retirement income, capital gains, or both.